Home

 by Fr.
 Tommy Lane

-I guess that if we were to write down all the things we are worried, anxious or concerned about our list would go from the sanctuary here right back to the main door of the church and maybe even well out into the street.
-Just think of all the things we are worried about: parents worried about their children, people worried about their health or that of others, farmers worrying about the weather or their livestock, financial worries, worries about relationships, worries about so many different things.
+I guess that if we were to write down all the things about which we are worried, anxious, or concerned, our list would go from the sanctuary here right back to the main door of the church and maybe even well out into the street.
+Just think of all the things about which we are worry: parents worried about their children, people worried about their health or that of others, farmers worrying about the weather or their livestock, financial worries, worries about relationships, worries about so many different things.

-Earlier this year (Easter 5A) I told of one woman’s fears during pregnancy.
-She was writing in the Trinidad Catholic News which I read on the Internet.
+These are one woman’s fears during pregnancy shared in the Trinidad Catholic News on the internet.

-Like the disciples in the boat, that woman felt fear during pregnancy, and like the disciples in the boat Jesus came to her when her mother helped her.
-From time to time we all feel frightened like the disciples in the boat and like them we cry out in fear.
-But just as in our Gospel, Jesus comes to us in some way, usually through the help of those near to us and says, "Courage!
-It is I!
-Do not be afraid."
-How often I have heard it said "If it wasn’t for the help of so-and-so, I would never have made it through that time".
+Like the disciples in the boat in today’s Gospel (Matt 14:22-23), that woman felt fear during pregnancy, and like the disciples in the boat Jesus came to her when her mother helped her.
+From time to time, we all feel frightened like the disciples in the boat and like them we cry out in fear.
+But just as in today’s Gospel, Jesus comes to us in some way, usually through the help of those near to us, and says, “Take courage; it is I!
+Do not be afraid.”
+How often I have heard it said, “If it wasn’t for the help of so-and-so, I would never have made it through that time.”
+Therefore when we are worried, let us turn to Jesus and continue to trust in him.

 Was Jesus ever afraid?
 Did Jesus ever worry?
-Yes he did.
+Yes, he did.
 And what did he do when he had worries and how did he cope?
 On two occasions in the Gospel we see Jesus afraid.
 On each of the two occasions he prayed to his Father and in prayer he got the strength to continue and face the difficult situation.
-In Gethsemane, the night before his crucifixion he prayed to his Father to let the cup, ie his passion, pass him by.
-His prayer for that wasn’t answered but as always when we pray, his prayer was answered, though in a different way to that expected.
-His prayer was answered because he got the strength to face his passion, "Not my will, but yours be done."
-On another occasion, also thinking of his passion, Jesus says, "Now my soul is troubled."
-(John 12:27) Imagine Jesus saying "Now my soul is troubled."
+In Gethsemane, the night before his crucifixion, he prayed to his Father to let the cup, i.e. his passion, pass him by.
+Jesus’ prayer was answered because he got the strength to face his passion, “Not my will, but yours be done.”
+On another occasion, also thinking of his passion, Jesus said, “Now my soul is troubled.”
+(John 12:27) Imagine Jesus saying, “Now my soul is troubled.”
 It is perhaps a bit of a shock but on this occasion also Jesus prayed to his Father and recovered his strength during prayer.
-When troubles and worries come our way, our best approach to them is the approach of Jesus, PRAY, and we will get the strength to continue and, hopefully, like what happened to the pregnant woman in Trinidad, Jesus may send help to us through some kind person.
+When troubles and worries come our way, our best approach is the approach of Jesus.
+PRAY, and we will get the strength to continue and, hopefully, like what happened to the pregnant woman in Trinidad, Jesus may send help to us through some kind person.
+Whatever happens continue to trust in Jesus.

-When troubles come our way often we forget that God is still with us.
-Strange really, but that is what happens to so many people when they get upset.
+When troubles come our way, we may be tempted to forget that God is still with us.
+It is strange really, but that is what happens to so many people when they get upset.
 They think God has gone on holidays.
 But that is not so.
 God is still with us.
 We cannot always rely on our feelings, and we can rely on them still less when there is something bothering us.
 The truth is that God is with us always, whether or not we feel his presence.
-Don’t ever forget that God and Mary are always with you no matter what your feelings tell you.
+Don’t ever forget that Jesus and Mary are always with you no matter what your feelings tell you.
 God and Mary will not abandon you.
-Let’s finish with a reflection to assure us that Jesus is still with us even when we don’t feel his presence.
+Remember when Jesus was worried, he prayed and received strength in prayer to face his passion.
+We conclude with a reflection to assure us that Jesus is still with us even when we don’t feel his presence.

 One night a man had a dream.
 He dreamed he was walking along the beach with the LORD.
 Across the sky flashed scenes from his life.
 For each scene, he noticed two sets of footprints in the sand; one belonging to him, and the other to the LORD.